superguaricho/foxdot-mode/README.md

 Now, when I open a .foxdot file in Emacs, start FoxDot, creates a \*FoxDot\* process and I can write and evaluate my livecoding lines, seting the cursor over the line that I want execute and using the folowing keys:

-    C-z C-c (sc3-run-line) Send a line to sclang
+    C-c C-c (foxdot-run-line).
+Send a line to the interpreter C-c  C-g (foxdot-run-line-and-go).
+Send a line to the interpreter and advance the cursor to the next non blank line.
-    C-z C-g (sc3-run-line-and-go).
-Send a line to sclang and advance the cursor to the next non blank line.
+    C-c b (foxdot-run-block).
+Send the block where is the cursor to the interpreter.
-    C-z b (sc3-run-block).
-Send the block where is the cursor to sclang.
+    C-c C-b (foxdot-run-block-and-go).
+Send the current block to the interpreter and advance to the next non blank line.
-    C-z C-b (sc3-run-block-and-go).
-Send the current block to sclang and advance to the next non blank line.
+    C-c n (foxdot-run-block-by-lines).
+Send a block line by line.
-    C-z C-u (sc3-hush).
-Mute sclang.
+    C-c o (foxdot-run-block-by-lines-and-go).
+Send a block line by line and go to next non empty line.

 You can start sclang and foxdot interpreters with: